Last Updated: August 31, 2023

 There are two primary methods through which we may collect personal information from you.
-The first method is in connection with the establishment of your user account.
+The first method is in connection with the establishment of your user account on the Editorial Manager® website or other Aries Systems-hosted website (Website).
 The specific personally identifiable information that we collect in connection with the account registration process (“Registration Information”) may vary depending on the specific requirements of the Publisher or the Publication, but typically includes your name, e-mail address, and the name of the institution or association with which you are affiliated.
 During the registration process, we may also collect other information, such as your address and telephone number.

 The second method is when you make personally identifiable information available while using the Website, the Software or the Services (“User Information”).
 You may make User Information available in connection with the submission, editing, and/or review of a Manuscript, and/or the uploading, submission, or transmission of other User Submissions.
 For example, if you are an Author and elect to submit a Manuscript, you have the option of providing additional information that you believe may be of interest to the Publisher or the Publication, such as your age, gender, race, life or professional experiences, and academic or professional qualifications.
 Alternatively, a Publisher or Publication may request that you provide certain information in connection with the submission of a Manuscript, including information such as your age, gender, race, protected status, life or professional experiences, and academic or professional qualifications.